zertyz/encryptable-tokio-fs/README.md

 On the other side, we are still lacking:
 1) File Name & Path encryption
-2) Traversing the filesystem (encrypted portion of it)
+2) Traversing the filesystem (the encrypted & authenticated portion of it)
 3) Seek support
-4) Append support (this would require seek, as the cypher needs also to read the headers and seek the cypher to the end position)
+4) Append support (this would require seek, as the cypher needs also to read the headers and also be pointed to the end byte offset)

 ## Implementation Status